DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "2PM, right on schedule"

-From the back of truck, a lone soldier descended, Kay Sakuravent, and took out his binoculars.
+From the back of truck, a lone soldier descended, Kai Sakuravent, and took out his binoculars.
 Age is 17.
 It is a young man whose hair and eyes had colour of dark ultramarine.
 He was wearing a "mankind defence agency" battle suit.